Zerobeings/skinnerbox3/README.md

 ![connectWallet.png](connectWallet.png)

 2. Skinnerbox3 now uses [tailwind](https://tailwindcss.com/docs/installation) for styling, which makes it easier to customize the look and feel of the vending machine.
+3. Advanced Features: gasless transactions, custom chains, and more.

 # Usage